JPDiddle/Regex-Tutorial/README.md

 ### Character Escapes
 An escape is shown by a "\" this is used to escape segments before loading into new ones to prevent interuptions.
 So ours is escaping, (`/^(https?:\/\/)?([\da-z\.-]+)\.([a-z\.]{2,6})([\/\w \.-]*)*\/?$/`), right at the end of ([\da-z\.]) before continuing with the statement.
 ## Author
-I'm John or Jack Price and this was an assignment in the coding bootcamp I am currently enrolled in with UofA, I hope this was helpful!
-Thank you! and heres a link to my Github profile if you'd like to see any other projects of mine! https://github.com/JPDiddle
+I'm John or Jack Price and this was an assignment in the coding bootcamp I am currentl